 You can remove your email address off of the eBay mailing list by taking the following steps, depending on which types of emails you're receiving.

-If the messages you'd no longer like to see show items or messages from one particular seller or a group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
-This usually happens because you've purchased something from them in the past and opted back then to receive email from them.
+If the messages you'd no longer like to receive show items or messages from one particular seller or group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
+This usually happens because you've purchased something from them in the past and opted to receive emails from them.

 You should now see a long list of various options.
 Scroll down the page until you reach the section called Saved Sellers.

 To end mailings from any seller in your saved sellers list: